 Diagnose using cultures.

-In uncomplicated cases, antibiotics are unnecessary; they do not hasten resolution and may prolong excretion of the organism.
+For uncomplicated gastroenteritis, antibiotics are unnecessary; they do not hasten resolution and may prolong excretion of the organism.

-Treat high-risk patients (eg, elderly nursing home residents, infants, patients with HIV infection) with antibiotics, such as ciprofloxacin, azithromycin, ceftriaxone, or TMP/SMX.
+Treat high-risk patients (eg, older nursing home residents, infants, patients with hemoglobinopathies, HIV infection, or other immunocompromising conditions) with antibiotics, such as ciprofloxacin, azithromycin, ceftriaxone, or trimethoprim/sulfamethoxazole (TMP/SMX).

 An asymptomatic carrier state may occur, but carriers do not play a major role in outbreaks, and treatment with antibiotics is rarely indicated.